Catya Plate

 Catya Plate is a Brooklyn-based filmmaker and multidisciplinary artist.
 She is best known for her stop-motion animated short-films The Reading, Hanging by a Thread and Meeting MacGuffin.

 Life and career

 Plate was born in Barcelona, Spain and grew up in Cologne, Germany.
-She attended to Schiller Gymnasium, Koeln, Germany before earning her fine arts degree at the Kölner Werkschulen and relocated to New York in 1987 through a Fulbright Scholarship for post-graduate Fine Arts studies at the School of Visual Arts.
+She attended to Montessori Gymnasium, Koeln, Germany before earning her fine arts degree at the Kölner Werkschulen and relocated to New York in 1987 through a Fulbright Scholarship for post-graduate Fine Arts studies at the School of Visual Arts.
 In 1997, she received an Artist in the Marketplace award from the Bronx Museum of the Arts and in 2008 her work was selected for permanent inclusion in the Art Base of the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum.